babashka/cli/README.md

       (throw (ex-info msg data)))
     (System/exit 1))})
 ```
 would print:

 ```
 Missing required argument:
   --foo <val> You know what this is.
 ```

+You can also choose collect and then report all detected errors (see `babashka.cli-test/error-fn-test` for an example of this).

 ## Spec